labrocadabro/communitytaught/README.md

 ## How to Contribute:

 I build the website without really taking collaboration into account and the project needs some work in terms of both documentation and processes.
-I am in the proess of getting that built out, but in the meantime, here are the basic steps to get the project up and running locally:
+I am in the process of getting that built out, but in the meantime, here are the basic steps to get the project up and running locally:

 - fork the repository
 - create a MongoDB database on your account to store the data